Jana-Marie/USB-PD-Firmware/docs/console_config.md

 ongoing run of Setup mode.
 The output is disabled in Setup mode by default, and is always enabled in Sink mode.

+### get_source_cap

+Usage: `get_source_cap`

+Prints the capabilities advertised by the Power Delivery source.
+Each capability is represented by a Power Data Object (PDO), printed in the format listed in the PDO Format section below.

 ## Configuration Format

 Wherever a configuration object is printed, the following format is used.